luciajedi/html-css-js-exercises/html/html.md

 - `<sup>`
 - `<legend>`

 What is an empty tag?
-Give an example
+Give an example.

 #### URL Encode